Thomas C. Jerdon

-Thomas Caverhill Jerdon (12 October 1811 – 12 June 1872) was a British physician, zoologist and botanist.
+Thomas Caverhill Jerdon (12 October 1811 – 12 June 1872) was an English physician, zoologist and botanist.
 He was a pioneering ornithologist who described numerous species of birds in India.
 Several species of plants (including the genus Jerdonia) and birds including Jerdon's baza, Jerdon's leafbird, Jerdon's bushlark, Jerdon's nightjar, Jerdon's courser, Jerdon's babbler and Jerdon's bush chat are named after him.

 Early life

 Thomas was the eldest son of Archibald Jerdon of Bonjedward, near Jedburgh, and was born at Biddick House in County Durham.

-His early education was at Bishopton Grove near Ripon and later at Bawtry near Doncaster.
+His early education was at Bishopton Grove near Ripon and later at Bawtry, near Doncaster.
 His father influenced an interest in natural history and although not a well-known naturalist, he was a careful observer and while Thomas took an interest mainly in zoology, his younger brother became an active botanist.
 Thomas joined Edinburgh University in 1828 as a literary student but attended classes in natural history by Professor Robert Jameson.
 He joined the Plinian Society, an association of naturalists (another member of which was Charles Darwin), on 23 June 1829.
 He graduated as a medical student in 1829-1830 and continued medical studies before obtaining an assistant surgeonship in the East India Company's service.
 He was appointed on 11 September 1835 and he arrived at Madras on 21 February 1836.